-Federal politicians have gone to enormous lengths to hide these trillions of dollars embezzlement, and the complicity of those politicians, under Keating, Howard, Gillard and Rudd, who were later and knowingly complicit.
-But they know that one day the sword will fall.
+Federal politicians have gone to enormous lengths to hide these trillions of dollars embezzlement, and the complicity of those politicians, under Prime Ministers Keating, Howard, Gillard and Rudd, who were later and knowingly complicit, is undeniable (as several have been reminded).
+But they know that one day the Damocles sword will fall.
 What will the army of fury-driven bogans do when they discover the truth?

 Politicians quite righty tremble.
 Which reminds me, have you ever wondered why politicians age so dramatically and quickly when they enjoy such a worry-free and luxurious lifestyle?
 Now you know.
 Fear.
 Deep dark fear that the truth will one day be exposed.